China to impose sweeping national security law in Hong Kong, bypassing city’s legislature

 The legislation could pass as early as next week and will bypass all of Hong Kong’s usual processes.

 Similar laws were proposed in 2003 and would have allowed authorities to conduct searches without warrants.
-But they were abandoned after mass protests and did not pick up locally again.
+But they were abandoned after mass protests and never picked up locally again.

 “The social unrest last year showed that the Hong Kong government was unable to handle passing [national security legislation] on its own,” said Ng, a Beijing loyalist who has for years pushed for a similar law.
 “Hong Kong’s status will be sacrificed with or without this law if society is unstable due to the protesters’ violence.”